 For the avoidance of doubt, in case of both Display Use and Non-Display Use by a single Device, only such Display Use is reportable.
 Fees may be applicable to both such Display Use and Non-Display Use.

-The Internal Use of Delayed Data and/or After Midnight Data must be reported.

 UNIT OF COUNT

 The Unit of Count for measuring and reporting Display Use in relation to the Display Use Fee, where the Real-Time Data is Internally Used, is each Natural User.